Welcome to Ecology Crossroads

 Non-Profit Leaders, Environmental Advocates, Ecosystem Experts and Sustainable Development Pioneers Serving as International Goodwill Ambassadors

 Once again, Ecology Crossroads Cooperative Foundation is a 501(c)(3) non-profit organization and a public charity established for purposes qualified under section 170(b)(1)(A)(vi) of the Internal Revenue Code.
 The organization founded and established in the United States in 1994 by David J. Wright of Kentucky and several friends to illustrate the idea that we are living at an ecological crossroads where people need to make a choice which road they will take, in the early years we promoted awareness through urban re/forestation programs.

-Since the organization began it has been involved in a broad-spectrum of activities and events, although we started by planting trees, today we are engaged in fighting climate change, protecting biodiversity, providing indigenous philanthropy, protecting natural heritage, recovering ecosystems and promoting agroforestry as well as engaging cross-culturally with autonomous indigenous peoples in goodwill diplomacy missions to protect their legacies from the scourges of mining, deforestation, displacement and depopulation of forest residents.
+Since the organization began it has been involved in a broad-spectrum of sustainable development activities and events, although we started by planting trees, today we are engaged in fighting climate change, protecting biodiversity, providing Indigenous philanthropy, protecting natural heritage, recovering ecosystems and promoting agroforestry as well as engaging cross-culturally with autonomous Indigenous peoples in goodwill diplomacy missions to protect their legacies from the scourges of mining, deforestation, displacement and depopulation of forest residents.
 SInce 1994 and more recently with Globcal International, Ecology Crossroads programs have made a significant global impact, protecting forests, sequestering carbon, creating essential ecosystem services, defending indigenous territory and in addressing the Sustainable Development Goals.